jundalisay/superb/content/en/superphysics/principles/chapter-01.md

 - We are able to conceive an idea, or think of a thought, **if it bounces back in our minds onto our consciousness**.
 - We are unable to have an idea or though if it does not bounce back to our consciousness.

 An example of a metaphysical object that doesn't bounce back is when we forget a thought, such as the password to an email account.
 We know that it was in our minds in the past, but our consciousness couldn't 'find' it because the effort that the mind exerts in remembering it doesn't bounce back with the actual password.
+It would be like querying a database without the query returning anything.

-Another example is a problem that we have no solution for, such as how to increase sales that are declining, or how to make a device work.
-We think about the solution by brainstorming, but still it might not reflect to our consciousness.
+Another example is a problem that we have no solution for, such as:
+- how to increase sales that are declining, or
+- how to make a device work.

+In such cases, we think about the solution by:
+- brainstorming, or
+- tinkering with the device

+Even then, the solution might still not reflect to our consciousness.

-The solution finally reflects to our consciousness after we ask our customers directly, or read the device's user manual.
-At that moment, our minds feel a relief.
+The solution might finally reflect after we ask our customers directly, or read the device's user manual.
+At that moment, our minds feel a relief since its effort can end.